iCliniq Logo

 Hello doctor,

-A new mole on a toe that I have not noticed before, I know about it probably for a week, it is blackish and not round, about 3 to 4 mm wide and sort of even in color.
-I am 21 years old male and as far as I know we have no cancer history in my family.
+I have a new mole on my toe that I have not noticed before, I have known it probably for a week, it is blackish and not round, about three to four mm wide, and sort of even in color.
+I am 21 years old male and as far as I know, we have no cancer history in my family.
 I can provide photos too.
+Please help.

 Hi,